flow-project/flow/docs/source/rllabec2.rst

 -  Ensure you have committed or otherwise tracked the state of your ``flow`` directory, because that instance is what will be used to run your experiment.
-Upon visualization, the same files will need to be used—for example, changes to environment's state-space would break the ability to run a trained policy using a different state space.
+Upon visualization, the same files will need to be used—for example, changes to your environment's state-space would break the ability to run a trained policy using a different state space.
-   Check out an old commit of your ``flow`` directory and run ``make prepare`` to use visualization tools included with rllab.
+   Check out an old commit of your ``flow`` directory before visualizing your experiment results.

 ``make clean`` removes the debug directory and also all XML files in rllab root directory to reduce the size of the data to upload to AWS.
 If